April 2019 Hpakant jade mine collapse: Reactions

 In response to the collapse, the acting UN Resident Coordinator to Myanmar called on the country to implement new safety legislation to protect mine workers.
-The natural resource minister of Kachin said that he would take action against mining companies involved in the incident, and said that he wanted mining companies to work to improve the safety of their mines.
+The natural resource minister of Kachin said that he would take action against the mining companies involved in the incident, and said that he wanted mining companies to work to improve the safety of their mines.
 Following the collapse, the Lonekhin Jade Office carried out a survey on the safety of other jade mines in the region, reporting to the Myanmar government that other mining blocks in the area were also dangerous.
 In response, the Myanmar central government suspended operations in seventeen mine blocks in Hapakant, affecting eleven companies.
 None of the companies the miners worked for or who operated the mine were shut down or found at fault by the Myanmar government.
-The Myanmar Gems Enterprise instead blamed the collapse on "the instability of the earth."
+The Myanma Gems Enterprise instead blamed the collapse on "the instability of the earth."
 Some of the families of the miners were compensated, with one family receiving approximately $30,000USD, more than the average compensation for the victims of other industrial accidents in Hpakant.

 Reporters from Frontier Myanmar said that their investigation found that the collapse was preventable, and blamed it on policy failures under the current National League for Democracy and previous governments.
 All three of Myanmar Thura's mining licenses had expired in 2017, and the company had never been licensed to work in this mine.

-In May, 2019, the government issued a three month ban on mining in Hpakant, to prevent a collapse during the monsoon season.
+In May 2019, the government issued a three month ban on mining in Hpakant, to prevent a collapse during the monsoon season.